 1. Stress and Fear.

 Separation, the divorce process, and the huge life change of divorce might be one of the most stressful situations a person will endure.
 It also causes tremendous fear.
-Fear of finances, fear of “will the kids be OK?”, fear of being alone, etc. And, when people have anxiety and fear, they get angry and mean.
+Fear of finances, fear of “will the kids be OK?”, fear of having to sell the house, fear of having to refinance the mortgage, fear of being alone, etc. And, when people have anxiety and fear, they get angry and mean.
 Who better to take out their anger and hate to?
 You, the person who caused all of this!
 (Not that that’s really the case, but in his or her mind, you are the cause, you did this, you are causing him or her all this stress and fear.)

 Here is a typical scenario.
 A guy leaves his wife for another woman.
 At first, he is really nice about it, feels terrible, etc. Then, the wife hires a divorce attorney and starts defending herself in litigation.
 The husband decides he hates her, and becomes really angry with her.
 In other words, he channels his guilt into hate for his ex because it’s easier to blame her.
 By the way, women do this too, it’s not just men.

 I personally find that people are most hateful to others when they hate themselves.
 For someone who lacks self-awareness, it’s easy to transfer the hate they have for themselves to their ex.
 How many times has your ex come to pick up the kids and is really really mean to you that day, for reasons you have no idea?
 You’re thinking, ‘OK….what did I do now?”
 My answer to you is nothing!
 Something happened to your ex and he hates himself or herself for it, and so he or she decided to hate you instead.
 It’s easier that way.
 (To an unhealthy person with no self-awareness, that is.)

 4. His new girlfriend/wife.